dentonescu/cv-samples/triangle-peg-game-react/NOTES.md

 ![Next possible future states of state 189](img/future-states-189.png)

-## Planned components (tpg-spa/src)
+## Current components (tpg-spa/src)
-- `Board` renders the triangular grid, accepts `boardMask`, `selected`, `legalTargets`, and click handlers.
+- `Board` renders the triangular grid from a bitmask and forwards clicks with selection state.
-- `Position` chooses Peg/Hole rendering and forwards clicks.
+- `Position` chooses Peg/Hole rendering per position and relays events.
-- `Hole` renders a single position (peg or empty) and highlights when selectable/targetable.
+- `Hole` renders an empty position and shows possible-move highlighting.
-- `Peg` renders the peg visual.
+- `Peg` renders the peg visual and selection highlighting.
-- `Controls` hosts reset/undo and any “show moves” toggle.
-- `StatusBar` shows peg count, move availability, and solved/no-move messages.
+- `StatusBar` shows peg count, status text, and the end-of-game overlay.
 - Logic helpers in `logic/` stay pure and do not touch React state directly (game math + lazy states loader).

 ## Prototype reference